waste-of-kindergarten/xpython37-v0.1/python/Doc/library/turtle.rst

    :param font: a triple (fontname, fontsize, fonttype)

-   Write text - the string representation of *arg* - at the current turtle position according to *align* ("left", "center" or "right") and with the given font.
+   Write text - the string representation of *arg* - at the current turtle position according to *align* ("left", "center" or right") and with the given font.
 If *move* is true, the pen is moved to the bottom-right corner of the text.
 By default, *move* is ``False``.